Updated: Nov 26, 2020

-Well hell, I never thought I would be taught anything new about GPU cards or DIMM modules in Computers for every day use cases, but boy was I wrong about that!!
+Well hell, I never thought I would be taught anything new about GPU cards or DIMM modules in Computers for every day use cases, but was I ever wrong about that!!

 What started this little adventure for me was puzzling why some folks who were using PC Benchmark like I was got wildly different benchmark ratings for their various Graphics cards, memory and CPU.

-Now if you have CAD or Gaming software like I do or even Flight Simulator rigs you learn quickly that this software takes total control of your GPU and proceeds to stress it to the max potential it has on offer sans any tuning effort on your part as the user.
+Now if you have CAD or Gaming software like I have or even Flight Simulator rigs, you learn quickly that this software takes total control of your GPU and proceeds to stress it to the max potential it has on offer sans any tuning effort on your part as the user.

 All I had to do with this was make sure XMP was on in the BIOS and let the App worry about the Graphics available with the GPU that was in the machine.

 Your monitor you are using will actually dictate what your eyeballs feed to your synapses in your head re resolution on the Graphics side of the equation etc. (Assuming your GPU can deliver 4K graphics output).

 I have been laboring under the illusion all these years that the OS, be it Windows or Linux would max the GPU res as the application demanded it.

 Of course most folks do not have the monitor to match their high end GPU card which I have always found mildly fascinating.